oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 ### What Did We Just Do?

 Before we go ahead and test our SCIM server, let's talk a bit about what we did in the setup steps above.
-Essentially we setup the following 3 components:
+Essentially we set up the following 3 components:

 {% img blog/flask-scim-server/flow_1.png alt:"SCIM FLow IMage" width:"1000" %}{: .center-image }